ReagentX/500pwn/README.md

   Make sure that the extra tags on the URL aren't there, I haven't tested the app with them (ex http://500px.com/photo/29172001?from=popular&from_page=1).
 Only take the URL going up to the photo ID, or (http://500px.com/photo/29172001).

   Thanks, and remember to follow me on Twitter @rxcs and ADN @css!

+  As of now I think that voting might be partially broken, some requests go throough for me and some don't.
+Let me know what you find.